Looking for Basic Materials Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Nucor (NUE), which was added to the Zacks Rank #1 list on March 10, 2021.
+Let's take a look at Steel Dynamics (STLD), which was added to the Zacks Rank #1 list on April 22, 2021.

-Headquartered in Charlotte, NC, Nucor Corporation is a leading producer of structural steel, steel bars, steel joists, steel deck and cold finished bars in the United States.
-It also produces direct reduced iron (“DRI”) that is used in its steel mills.
-The company has 123 operating facilities, primarily in the United States and Canada.
-Also, most of its operating facilities and customers are located in North America.
+Based in Fort Wayne, IN, Steel Dynamics, Inc. is among the leading steel producers and metal recyclers in the United States.
+It currently has steelmaking and coating capacity of more than 11 million tons.
+It is one of the most diversified steel companies in United States with a vast range of specialty products.
+The company makes and markets steel products, processes and sells recycled ferrous and nonferrous metals, and fabricates and sells steel joist and decking products in the United States and internationally.

-For fiscal 2021, four analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $4.62 to $9.05 per share.
-NUE boasts an average earnings surprise of 46.7%.
+For fiscal 2021, four analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $3.92 to $7.89 per share.
+STLD boasts an average earnings surprise of 10.5%.

-Earnings are expected to grow 171% for the current fiscal year, while revenue is projected to increase 45.9%.
+Analysts are expecting earnings to grow 177.8% for the current fiscal year, with revenue forecasted to rise 45.9%.

-Additionally, NUE has climbed higher over the past four weeks, gaining 14.2%.
-The S&P 500 is up 5.8% in comparison.
+Additionally, STLD has climbed higher over the past four weeks, gaining 11.9%.
+The S&P 500 is up 6.8% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Nucor should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Steel Dynamics should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.